 There are two beaches below the hotel; both are privately run with adjoining restaurants.
 The first day I went to the beach on the left (Da Luigi) and made friends with lifeguard Salvatore, so he let me slide on the 16-euro fee.
 Both beaches’ fees include a beach chair, umbrella, towels, and a bird’s-eye view of all the topless girls.

 The second day I went to the beach on the right because my friends from Connecticut had seen my Twitter/Facebook updates and said their good friends run the La Fontelina (Tel.: +39 081 8370845).
 Once I told the owner, Tonino, they treated me like a rock star.
 I took a dip in the beautiful water and hung out on beach chairs with the lifeguards.
 There’s no sand on these beaches, just rocks, but it works.
-Afterwards I got a prime table and ate the craziest, most delicious Caprese salad and-you guessed it-Spaghetti Pomodoro.
-After another swim I made the trek back up the hill.
+Afterward, I got a prime table and ate the craziest, most delicious Caprese salad and-you guessed it-Spaghetti Pomodoro.
+After another swim, I made the trek back up the hill.
 If I’d felt like being lazy I could’ve taken a boat to Piccolo marina and then a bus to town for 5 euros.

 FYI: The water temperature was around 80, which is usual for August.
 In May the water temp is 64; in February it’s 57.